gustafnk/microservice-websites/index.md

 ## [Client-Side Transclusion with &lt;h-include&gt;](#client-side-transclusion-with-h-include)

-In this section, we'll look at how to transclude content on the client-side using the declarative libraries hinclude and &lt;h-include&gt;.
-We'll also give some general advice when using transclusion.
+In this section, we look at how to transclude content on the client-side using the declarative libraries hinclude and &lt;h-include&gt;.
+We also give some general advice when using transclusion.
 For transparency, we want to point out that the author of this article is the creator and core contributor of the &lt;h-include&gt; library.

 <a name="hinclude-and-h-include"></a>

 ### [hinclude and &lt;h-include&gt;](#hinclude-and-h-include)

-We'll start by looking at the library hinclude.
+We start by looking at the library hinclude.

 <a name="hinclude"></a>